ethz-sis/ro-crate-extensibility-profile/0.1.x/spec.md

 ### Reference Example as csvw

-On this example to additional json files referenced on the context.
+On this example two additional json files referenced on the context.

 Since these files follow [CSVW](https://csvw.org/) conventions, systems supporting such conventions should be able to process these files as part of the `ro-crate-metadata.json`, systems that doesn't could just skip them.